CobaltSoixante/learning-git/aw_readme.txt

 git add .
 git commit -m "comment"   # remember: this is only a LOCAL operation git push
-# goto SERVER/CORPORATE website and do [PULL REQUEST]
+# goto SERVER/CORPORATE website and do [PULL REQUEST]: (for some reason we did not perform this at the end of the lesson - only ALMOST did it, without confirming).